HL7/crmi-ig/input/pages/using-cql.md

 **Conformance Requirement 4.1 (Library Declaration):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-1)
 {: #conformance-requirement-4-1}
-  1. Any CQL library referenced by a Measure must contain a library declaration line as the first line of the library.
+  1. Any CQL library used by a FHIR artifact SHALL contain a library declaration.
   2. The library identifier SHALL be a valid un-quoted identifier and SHALL NOT contain underscores
-  3. The library declaration line SHALL contain a version number.
+  3. The library declaration SHOULD specify a version.
-  4. The library version number SHALL follow the convention :
+  4. The library version SHOULD follow the convention :
        < major >.< minor >.< patch >

 #### Library Versioning
 {: #library-versioning}

-This IG recommends an approach to versioning libraries used within Measures to help track and manage dependencies.
+This IG recommends [Semantic Versioning](https://semver.org) be used to version libraries used within knowledge artifacts to help track and manage dependencies.
-The approach recommended here is based on the [Semantic Versioning Scheme.](https://semver.org/)

 **Conformance Requirement 4.2 (Library Versioning):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-2)
 {: #conformance-requirement-4-2}